-The modules studied in Year 1 comprise the Advancing Quality Improvement in Health and Social Care, PgCert
+The modules studied in Year 1 make up the Advancing Quality Improvement in Health and Social Care, PgCert.

 In Year 2, you plan and implement a change project based on your business case presented at the end of Year 1.
-To enable you to achieve this you study topics such as a human factors approach, strategic change management, action learning, leadership and evaluation methodologies.
-This enables you to develop an evaluation study proposal in Year 2 which you take forward during the Dissertation module in Year 3.
-The modules studied in Year 2 comprise the Advancing Human Factors in Health and Social Care, PgCert.
+To help you achieve this you study topics such as a human factors approach, strategic change management, action learning and leadership and evaluation methodologies.
+You then develop and critique an evaluation study proposal in Year 2 which you take forward during your dissertation module in Year 3.
+The modules studied in Year 2 make up the Advancing Human Factors in Health and Social Care, PgCert.

-In years 1 and 2 the programme is taught in short study blocks spread across the academic year and comprising a total of 14 days each year.
+In Years 1 and 2 the course is taught in short study blocks spread across the academic year over a total of 14 days.
 We use a range of teaching methods including lectures and workshops, student-led seminars, action learning, real-life scenarios and case study analysis, interactive and online learning activities, directed and self-directed study activities.
 Year 3 is mainly guided self-directed study with the support of a dissertation supervisor.
-You are supported by module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q Initiative.How you are assessed
+You are supported by module tutors with extensive experience in this subject area and the course leader who is a member of the founding cohort for the NHS England and Health Foundation Q initiative.

-We use a range of assessment modes throughout the programme.
-These include written assessments, such as an essay on the nature and use of evidence, analysis of a quality, safety or governance issue using a human factors approach, a business case and the final dissertation evaluating the change you have implemented.
-Other modes of assessment include a poster presentation or defence and an oral presentation with questions and answers.
-The programme is supported by a Critical Friends Stakeholder Support Forum which consists of service users and carers, employer representatives and academic staff.
-Members of this group participate in student assessment as well as supporting programme design and delivery as a means of ensuring the person-centred approach pervades all aspects of the programme and to maximise employer/organisational benefit.Career opportunities
+We use a range of assessment modes throughout the course.
+These include an essay on the nature and use of evidence, analysis of a quality, safety or governance issue using a human factors approach, a business case and the final dissertation evaluating the change you have implemented.
+Other modes of assessment include a poster presentation and defence, and an oral presentation with questions and answers.

-Graduates from this programme are equipped with a range of knowledge, expertise and experiences such as advanced reasoning and decision-making skills, being able to work collaboratively, and presentation, research and ICT skills that are highly sought after by employers today.
-The programme is relevant for staff working in or aspiring to undertake specialist quality, safety or governance roles as well as those facing these issues as part of a wider role.
+On successful completion of this course you are equipped with a range of knowledge, expertise and experiences such as advanced reasoning and decision-making skills.
+You are also able to work collaboratively, present and research.
+And you have strong ICT skills that are highly sought by employers.
+The programme is relevant for you if you are working in or would like to work in a specialist quality, safety or governance role, or one covering these issues.

 Fees and funding